mongodb/leafygreen-ui/.changeset/proud-geckos-sing.md

 ---
-'@leafygreen-ui/select': patch
+'@leafygreen-ui/select': minor
 ---

-Adds prop `dropdownAutoWidth`
+Adds prop `dropdownAutoWidth` determines if the dropdown menu should be as wide as the widest option.